neil7057/all-about-autism/README.md

     2. As a Frequent User, I want to check to see if there is any new information about Myths.

         1. There is a large amount of information on the home and myths pages to support frequent visits.
-        2. New information will be highlighted with a title 'NEW'.
+        2. Myth information can be rotated periodically.
-        3. Newly

     3. As a Frequent User, I want to try the quiz, encountering different questions.